rjnagel64/lambdac/docs/notes.md

 with polymorphism, leading to the "value restriction".
 Figure out what this really means.

-CubiML has problems with refcells also (for different reason?)
-Their solution is to give two type parameters: one contravariant for writing, one covariant for reading.
+CubiML has problems with refcells also (for different reasons -- their type inference requires only subtype constraints, not equality constraints.
+A parameter that is invariant requires equality constraints) Their solution is to give two type parameters: one contravariant for writing, one covariant for reading.
 Would this be at all helpful for avoiding the value restriction?